Distribution of Programmed TE & TA Funds by Category

 - Project award maximum: None.

-- Once your project is funded: For successful applications, the TAP issues conditional commitments to fund projects in the current or a future state fiscal year.
+- Once your project is funded: For successful applications, the TAP issues conditional commitments to fund projects in a future state fiscal year.
 Funding is conditional upon the applicant meeting certain conditions including completion of design, obtaining the right of way needed for the project, and securing the matching funds.
 Engineers from the MDOT Local Agency Programs, Rural/Transportation Alternatives Unit assist applicants through this stage of the process.
 Once design plans are complete and ready for review, the MDOT Office of Economic Development will award the grant funds for the project, the funds can be obligated, and the bid letting process can begin.
 Written implementation guidelines are available online at www.michigan.gov/mdotlap.
-A final project report is required after project implementation.
+A post-project survey is required after project implementation.

 This profile and the charts are drawn from a database maintained by the Transportation Alternatives Data Exchange at the Rails-to-Trails Conservancy and are based on data provided by the States and FHWA.
 If there is an error or an update is needed for this profile please let us know about it.
 Direct questions and comments to TrADE @ RTC at 202-974-5135 or by email to email@example.com